ayonli/type-guard/README.md

     - `type` The type of the return value, can be a class, a type constructor (including `as()`), an object or array literal that specifies deep structure.
     - `remark` the remark message of the return value.
+Useful when generating JSON Schema.

     NOTE: if the method returns a Promise, this function restrains the resolved value instead.